Healthy Living

 Everyone loves a warm, sunny day.
 But risks ranging from sunburn to heat exhaustion can put a damper on fun activities.

 To protect young skin from damage, regularly apply sunscreen.
-A thick layer of a broad-spectrum sunscreen can help block both UVA and UVB rays.
+A thick layer of broad-spectrum sunscreen can help block both UVA and UVB rays.
 Just make sure it has a sun protection factor (SPF) of at least 15.

 Also, kids don’t always recognize heat as a problem when they are playing outside.
 Therefore, it’s important to monitor kids for signs of heat illness, including muscle cramps, headaches, dizziness and increased thirst.

 • Bring plenty of water.
 Remind kids to take frequent hydration breaks, especially if they’re playing hard.
 Teach them to recognize the signs of dehydration, including dry mouth and fatigue.
+If you’re thirsty, drink water.

 • Dress properly.
 Encourage kids to wear a hat and sunglasses.
+Protective clothing also serves as an additional defense against the sun’s UV rays.

 • Choose outdoor activities wisely.
 The hottest days may not be the best time for sports or intense activities.
 Instead, try a walk in the woods or a dip in the pool.